PeoplePerHour

-PeoplePerHour, legally People Per Hour Limited, is a UK-based company whose function is as an online platform giving businesses access to freelance workers.
+PeoplePerHour, legally People Per Hour Limited, is a UK-based company whose function is an online platform providing businesses access to freelance workers.

 History

 Founded in 2007 by Xenios Thrasyvoulou and Simos Kitiris, the company has offices in London and Athens.
-Businesses opting to use the website are often start-ups or SMEs looking to grow flexibly by hiring freelancers to handle projects rather than hiring in-house or via agencies.
+Businesses using the website are often start-ups or SMEs looking to grow flexibly by hiring freelancers to handle projects rather than hiring in-house or via agencies.

-There is some debate as to whether the emergence of this type of freelance marketplace is part of a longer-term structural change in the way that companies across the world manage their human resources.

 Reception

-In August 2012, PeoplePerHour was named by the science and technology magazine, Wired UK as one of "Europe's 100 Hottest Startups of 2012".
+In August 2012, PeoplePerHour was named by the science and technology magazine Wired UK as one of "Europe's 100 Hottest Startups of 2012".

 In 2012 its 50-person engineering department relocated to Athens.

-One of the major investors in PeoplePerHour's is Index Ventures, which gave the company £2M (3.2M dollars) in 2012.
+One of the major investors in PeoplePerHour is Index Ventures, which invested £2M (3.2M dollars) in 2012.
 Mike Volpi has named PeoplePerHour among the three "most underrated companies" in the Index's portfolio.
 In its previous seed round, the company had raised approximately £425k.